fommil/fpmortals/manuscript/wip.md

   res = List(Some((1,4)), Some((2,5)), None)
 ~~~~~~~~

-`alignThis` and `alignThat` perhaps require the reminder that they are
+It is worth noting that the `A` and `B` variants use inclusive `OR`,
-exclusive, so return `None` if there is a value in both sides, or no
+whereas the `This` and `That` variants are exclusive, so return `None`
-value on either side.
+if there is a value in both sides, or no value on either side.

 ## Variance